dkohlsdorf/wdp-ds/README.md

 ```

 ## Usage:
-The machine learning pipeline can be run in 4 modes:
+The machine learning pipeline can be run as often as necessary training will continue from the last encoder:
 ```
     usage for training:      python ml_pipeline/pipeline.py train config/default_config.yaml 2>debug.log
 ```

-+ training:   learn the auto encoder as well as the silence detector and type classifier